top of page

 Our Credentials

-All instructors are certified by PATH International.
-In order to maintain certification, instructors are required to take a CPR and First Aid course every two years, and to spend twenty hours each year upgrading knowledge and skills.
+CHAMP was founded in 1987 and has been in continuous operation at Good Hope Farm in South Hero ever since.
+CHAMP was among the first PATH International accredited therapeutic riding programs in Vermont.
+All CHAMP instructors are certified by PATH International.
+Certification requires coursework in understanding disabilities, horse care and management, and equine-assisted therapies.
+Candidates must complete 25 hours of instructor training, pass a written examination, and pass a ridden testing procedure.
+To maintain certification, instructors are required to take a CPR and First Aid course every two years, and to spend twenty hours each year upgrading their knowledge and skills.
 Our volunteers are trained on-site with hands-on demonstrations.
-Training addresses rider safety and includes; horse leading, side-walking, mounting, dismounting, horse grooming and tacking.
+Training addresses rider safety and includes horse leading, side-walking, mounting, dismounting, horse grooming and tacking.

 Our Credentials